George Hitchcock Biography | Oil Painting Reproductions

 9-29-1850 Providence, USA - 8-2-1913 Marken, NEDBack to Artist IndexView Artists Paintings

-George Hitchcock attracted notice in the Paris Salon of 1885 with his "Tulip Growing", of a Dutch garden he painted in the Netherlands.
-His early work was quite muted, but he later became known as the "painter of sunlight" because of brightly colored florals and landscapes with abstract patterns of contrasting color.
-This transition was applauded by the public and exhibition judges in 1887 when he received a gold medal at the Paris Salon.
-For years he had a studio near Egmond aan Zee, Netherlands, where he started his "Art Summer School" that later resulted in a group of returning summer artists that informally became the Egmondse School.
+In 1881, he moved to Egmond Aan Zee on the northwest coast of the Netherlands, and there he stayed.
+George Hitchcock attracted notice in the 1885 Paris Salon with his oil painting Tulip Culture, of a Dutch garden he painted in the Netherlands.
+His early work was quite muted, but he later became known as the "painter of sunlight" because of brightly colored floral gardens and landscapes with strong areas of light and shadows.
+This move was extolled by the general population and show judges when he received a gold medal at the Paris Salon in 1887.
+For years he lived and had an art studio in the Netherlands, he started an Art Summer School that later became the Egmondse School with a group of returning summer artists.

 George Hitchcock became a Chevalier of the French Legion of Honor and a member of the Vienna Academy of Arts, the Munich Secession Society and represented in museums worldwide.
 In 1909 he was elected to the National Academy of Design as an Associate Academician.

 Art Movement: Realism.

 Artists Influencing George Hitchcock: Gustave Boulanger, Jules-Joseph Lefebvre.

 He Traveled To France, England, Netherlands, Austria, Germany.

 Artist's Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.